xxxxyyyy80008/xxxxyyyy80008.github.io/python_notes/random_notes/imbalanced classification.md

 <h3> XGBoost setup</h3>

-<a href=https://xgboost.readthedocs.io/en/latest/tutorials/param_tuning.html>On this page</a>, it shows how to configurate XGBosst to deal with imbalanced dataset.
+[On this page](https://xgboost.readthedocs.io/en/latest/tutorials/param_tuning.html), it shows how to configurate XGBosst to deal with imbalanced dataset.

 For common cases such as ads clickthrough log, the dataset is extremely imbalanced.
 This can affect the training of XGBoost model, and there are two ways to improve it.